Managing the Application Control Policy

 • Device Posture - Select the Device Profile that the device must meet for the Action to apply to the device.

-For example, an rule with the Allow action, and devices must meet the Device Profile for that rule, otherwise the traffic is blocked.
+For example, a rule with the Allow action, and devices must meet the Device Profile for that rule, otherwise the traffic is blocked.
 For more about using Device Profiles with security rules, see Adding Device Conditions to Firewall Rules.

 • Time - Define the time period when the rule is active.

 • Actions - Apply the specified action to traffic that matches the rule.
-Also define the tracking options for events and email notifications.
+The options are:

 Creating New Application Control Rules